Simple Things You Can Do Before Determining You Need A Technician

 AIR CONDITIONING TROUBLESHOOTING System not running:

 Check your Thermostat.
 Make sure the control is set to Cooling mode.
 Make sure your set temperature is cooler than the current indoor temperature.
+Is the thermostat working?
+It might need new batteries.
 If the system does not kick on after setting the temperature, check the next steps.

 Check the outdoor condensing unit.
 If it is not running, take a look at your circuit breaker or electrical panel in your home.
 Make sure everything is in the ON position.